 So Vancouver Island is completely separate from the city of Vancouver (duh, it’s an island) but before going I’d thought it was just a little ride away from the city and easy to switch between them both.
 In reality, though, it’s not as simple as it might seem to travel between the two (there’s about 70km between them) and Vancouver Island is ha-uuuuge (it takes about 5.5 hours to drive from Victoria at one end of the island to Port Hardy at the other end).

 The likeliness is though, that whether you decide to stop off or not in Vancouver, you’ll probably be connecting flights there to get to Vancouver Island.

 That is unless you take the ferry.
 The ferry between Vancouver (Tsawwassen and Horseshoe Bay) and Vancouver Island (Victoria and Nanaimo) takes 30 mins – 2 hours, depending on which route you take.
-Prices are $17.20 each way for a foot passenger (obviously group tickets, resident’s tickets and child tickets are cheaper, and it costs more for vehicles).
+Prices are $17.20 each way for a foot passenger (it costs more for vehicles).
 For more information about schedules, prices and reservations check out www.bcferries.com.

 Airports on the island: